cyber-leah/grc-portfolio/Cybersecurity-Processes-and-Technology/supply-chain-risk-analysis.md

 ## Introduction

-Sifers-Grayson relies on a network of vendors for equipment, components, and software used in their drone and robot projects.
-While this supply chain is critical to operations, it introduces significant risks to product quality, intellectual property, and the security of sensitive client data—especially concerning their work with the Department of Defense (DoD) and Department of Homeland Security (DHS).
+Sifers-Grayson relies on a network of vendors for the equipment, components, and software used in its drone and robot projects.
+While this supply chain is critical to operations, it introduces significant risks to product quality, intellectual property, and the security of sensitive client data, especially concerning its work with the Departments of Defense (DoD) and Homeland Security (DHS).

 This report outlines Sifers-Grayson's exposure to cyber and IT supply chain risks, provides examples of hardware and software vulnerabilities, and recommends best practices to mitigate these risks.